Portfolio > McArthurGlen Designer Outlet Village

 A kilometre long continuous tensile membrane roof of 35,000m2 covering retail units.
 The PVC Polyester fabric roof, arranged around a horseshoe plan, provides the unifying element in this Richard Rogers Partnership design.
 Voted RIBA Journal building of the month, April 2000, the membrane roof is an iconic structure.

 The dramatic impact of the designer outlet village at Ashford is undeniable.
-Its kilometre long tented fabric roof is the largest continuous tensile membrane structure in the world, and makes the retail village an unusual take on out of town shopping.
-The architect, Richard Rogers, aimed to move away from the conventional shopping experience by creating an outside shopping experience protected from the elements and unlike anything ever constructed.
+The kilometre long-tented fabric roof is the largest continuous tensile membrane structure in the world, not to mention the most iconic.
+The architect, Richard Rogers, wanted to create something different, moving away from the conventional shopping experience by creating an outside shopping experience protected from the elements and unlike anything ever constructed.